Sir Rocco Forte

 Sir Rocco Forte is Chairman of Rocco Forte Hotels.
 Son of the late Lord Charles Forte, Sir Rocco founded the luxury hotel company in 1996.

-At present the company operates hotels in key European destinations such as London, Edinburgh, Brussels, Florence, Rome, Munich, Frankfurt, Berlin, and St. Petersburg.
+At present, the company operates hotels in key European destinations such as London, Edinburgh, Brussels, Florence, Rome, Puglia, Sicily, Munich, Frankfurt, Berlin, and St. Petersburg.
 In 2009, Rocco Forte Hotels launched Verdura, the company’s first resort on the island of Sicily.
-He has also revealed plans to further extend beyond Europe and build the company’s presence in the Middle East and further European destinations.

 A veteran of the hospitality industry, Sir Rocco joined Forte Plc in 1969, becoming CEO in 1983 and Chairman in 1992, when he succeeded his father Lord (Charles) Forte, who founded the company in 1934.
 During his time at Forte, Sir Rocco had responsibility for more than 800 hotels, 1,000 restaurants and almost 100,000 employees in 50 countries around the world.
 As Chairman, Sir Rocco Forte significantly expanded the overseas operations of the company, with the acquisition of the Meridien Hotel Group from Air France and further transformed Forte from a UK operation to a multi-million pound business and global entity, encompassing several businesses and hotel brands, including notable iconic properties such as Hotel George V in Paris, Sandy Lane in Barbados, Hotel Ritz in Madrid and Hôtel Plaza Athénée in New York.
 Forte Plc was sold in 1996 following a hostile take-over bid and has since been broken up.